IsaDora cosmetics

 IsaDora cosmetics is a Swedish cosmetics brand established in 1983, located in Malmö.
-IsaDora's first beauty line appeared in Swedish stores in November 1983, and by 1984, IsaDora exported its products to Norway and the rest of Scandinavia.
-IsaDora has also expanded into the US market and was sold in Walgreens stores in the United States from 2003 until 2008.
-It is also sold in the United Kingdom.
+IsaDora's first beauty line debuted in Swedish stores in November 1983, and by 1984, IsaDora exported its products to Norway and the rest of Scandinavia.
+IsaDora expanded into the US market in 2017 and was sold in Walgreens stores.

+History

+IsaDora cosmetics was founded in Malmö, Sweden by Ingvar Vigstrand in 1983.

 It was one of the sponsors and partners of the Eurovision Song Contest 2013.
-Part of the IsaDora assortment that appeared on posters as part of companies Eurovision campaign was "Big Bold Mascara", "Wonder Nail" and "Cream Mousse Eye Shadow".
 IsaDora also hosted their own Eurovision event with appearances from the participants of the contest.

 In May 2013, IsaDora cosmetics launched its products in the UAE.

 Isadora's products are not tested on animals.

+Anne Marie Tromholt Qvist was named CEO in March 2025.